-The CORE MPO Citizens Advisory Committee meets on Oct 6 at 5:30 pm in the Arthur A. Mendonsa Hearing Room
+The Planning Commission meets on Jun 6 at 1:30 pm in the Arthur A. Mendonsa Hearing Room

-The Savannah Historic Board of Review meets on Oct 12 at 1:00 in the Arthur A. Mendonsa Hearing Room
+The City of Savannah Zoning Board of Appeals meets on Jun 22 at 10:00 am in the Arthur A. Mendonsa Hearing Room

 Chatham County has eight districts (Overview 1 2 3 4 5 6 7 8) and the City of Savannah has six districts (Overview 1 2 3 4 5 6).
 You can view them in printable pdf format from the preceding links, or interactively in the SAGIS map viewer.
 Check it out.